114John Wesley Hanes

 1880: 114Wesley's family still in Cleburne County.
 Full page.4

-114Wesley's tombstone.1
+114Wesley's tombstone1

 Sources Cited:

 1: Tombstone of John Wesley Hanes (16 December 1829 - 23 January 1891), New Prospect Baptist Church Cemetery, Walker County, Alabama.
-FindAGrave.com, <https://www.findagrave.com/memorial/109960736/john-wesley-hanes>.
+The front photo is from: FindAGrave.com, <https://www.findagrave.com/memorial/109960736/john-wesley-hanes>.
 Photograph added by FindAGrave user TIW on 2 October 2014.
+The rear photo was taken by 1Bryant Knight on 18 October 2024.

 2: 1860 U.S. Federal Census (Population Schedule).
 Northern division, Randolph County, Alabama.
 Page 210, dwelling 1477, family 1477, Wesley Haynes household.
 NARA microfilm publication M653, roll 22.
 FamilySearch, <https://www.familysearch.org/ark:/61903/3:1:33S7-9YBK-WXP?i=209&cc=1473181&personaUrl=%2Fark%3A%2F61903%2F1%3A1%3AMHDP-LGV>, accessed 21 February 2021.